ridulfo/nicolo.se/src/pages/writing/2025-08-16-framework-laptop.md

 Haven't been using Linux as a desktop/laptop since getting a job and I was pretty disappointed about the availability of the corporate applications (teams, outlook etc).

 For web browsing I decided to go with Firefox as it rendered text the best.
-However, coming from safari, I felt that the profiles management was lacking .
+However, coming from safari, I felt that the profile management was lacking.
 In order not to mix personal and work accounts I use different browser profiles.
 In safari that is implemented at opening new windows from the existing window.
 This can easily be done with keyboard shortcuts.
-In firefox, you have to open a whole new instance from outside of the application.
+In Firefox, you have to open a whole new instance from outside of the application.
 That was so annoying, that I had to create a bash alias (see below).
 Furthermore, when using a profile, you have no way of knowing which one you are using.
 The recommendation online was to "style" them differently...

 ```bash
 ff() {